40 Best Help Desk Solutions in 2026: Features, Pricing, Pros & Cons

 My take on Zoho Desk:

-9. Intercom: Best for teams that want AI-first, chat-centric support
+9. Intercom: Best for teams prioritizing chat-based support with automated handling

 A big part of Intercom revolves around Fin, its AI agent built to automate resolutions for a large portion of customer conversations.